BIOMOLECULES

 On the basis of shape

 Fibrous protein/Scleroprotein : Insoluble in water.
-Animal protein resistant to proteolytic enzyme is spirally coiled thread like structure form fibres. e.g.collagen (in connective tissue), actin and myosin, keratin in hairs, claws, feathers, etc.
+Animal protein resistant to proteolytic enzyme is spirally coiled thread like structure form fibres. e.g., collagen (in connective tissue), actin and myosin, keratin in hairs, claws, feathers, etc.

 Globular proteins : Soluble in water.
 Polypeptides coiled about themselves to form oval or spherical molecules e.g., albumin insulin hormones like ACTH, oxytosin, etc.